proeung/putra/_work/ibm.md

     caption: "Carbon for AEM (Storybook) - Centered Leadspace"
     style: "half"
     type: "video"
+  - content: "
+    <h2>Carbon Sandbox Library</h2>

+    <p>In addition to my contributions to the Carbon for IBM.com library, I initiated the development of Carbon for AEM – a specialized extension of the Carbon design system, designed specifically for AEM-built pages and experimental prototyping.
+This sandbox library served a tool in validating innovative design components for A/B testing before their potential integration into the main upstream repository as well as launching distinct branded experiences.
+Prominent projects included the Let's Create campaign and the Watson Orchestrate product's marketing landing page.</p>
+    "
+    style: "full"
+    type: "text"
 sectionMobileBottom:
   - url: "/assets/work/ibm/mobile-01.webp"
     alt: "Screenshot of the mobile view of the Watson Orchestrate page's Leadspace section"